kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - J14 - Used to connect an external reset button, mirroring the external reset switch
 - J15, J16 - are pin headers that provide 5v power for any internal board or accessory
 - J17 - an alternate way to supply (or use) 5V power (both pins) to the board.
 This is before the power switch
 - J20 - Used for installing an internal expansion card or ribbon cable.
-J21 provides power to an internal card.
+- J21 - Used to provide power to an internal expansion card.

 ## Testing

+Before testing you will need a regulated power supply that provides 5V.
+The connector is a center positive barrel jack, and is quite common to find this connection in 12V power supplies, however these are not compatable.
+The board performs no power regulation so a good quality power source is required.

+**WARNING!!** - Connecting a 12V Power supply will probably **damage several components on the board**.
+Please **test the power supply** for correct voltage and polarity **before connecting**.

 For each of the step (when inserting components) ensure power is turned off and disconnected.
 You will need to power on to perform necessary tests

 Follow these steps
 - Don't install any socketed IC's yet
-- Connect a regulated 5V supply to the board.
+- Connect the power supply to the board.
 - With power turned off, test for +5V on J17, located just behind the barrel jack.
 - With power turned on, test for +5V on a few IC sockets Pin 14 or 16 around the board.
 - Insert all simple socketed logic chips